 Check for understanding by asking students to flash a red piece of construction paper for no (they need a little more explanation) or a green piece of construction paper for yes (they get it and are ready to move on).
 Alternatively, laminate squares of red and green construction paper and glue them back to back to large popsicle sticks to make paddles for your students to show.

-Download this free resource and print up a stack of them in different colors for different subjects.
+Download this free resource and print up a stack of self-assessment cards in different colors for different subjects.
 Pass them out as exit tickets to plan for the next lesson period.

-If you’re not the crafty sort, you can buy 12 of these desktop flip charts for $13.99 from Really Great Stuff.
+Make your own or if you’re not the crafty sort, buy 12 of these desktop flip charts for $16.49 from Really Great Stuff.

 This teacher/blogger uses cooperative learning structures to check for understanding in a fun and engaging way.

 Source: Mia MacMeekin

 This amazing infographic shows all kinds of imaginative ways to check for understanding.
 Print out a copy and display it in your classroom for inspiration.